staabm/phpstan-baseline-analysis/README.md

 ## example error filtering

 Filter a existing baseline and output only errors NOT matching the given filter key:

+> [!TIP]
-_This can be helpful to remove a class of errors out of an existing baseline, so PHPStan will start reporting them again._
+> This can be helpful to remove a class of errors out of an existing baseline, so PHPStan will start reporting them again.

 ```
 $ phpstan-baseline-filter *phpstan-baseline.neon --exclude=Unknown-Types
 ```